akka/akka/akka-docs/scala/actors.rst

 .. includecode:: code/akka/docs/actor/ActorDocSpec.scala#context-actorOf

+The name parameter is optional, but you should preferably name your actors, since that is used in log messages and for identifying actors.
+The name must not be empty or start with ``$``.
+If the given name is already in use by another child to the same parent actor an `InvalidActorNameException` is thrown.

 Actors are automatically started asynchronously when created.
 When you create the ``Actor`` then it will automatically call the ``preStart`` callback method on the ``Actor`` trait.
 This is an excellent place to